smil22/polynomial_root_dichotomous_search/README.md

 # polynomial_root_dichotomous_search
-Find the root of a polynomial by the dichotomous algorithm.
+Find a root of a polynomial by the dichotomous algorithm.